Saturday, September 21, 2024

 CDF of Triangular wave versus Logistics Distribution on a hyperbolic surface.

-The absolute may feature straight lines and sharp corners, discontinuities, but from the perspective of an observer on a hyperbolic surface, these should look like curved lines and smooth corners.
-Know your place
+The absolute may feature straight lines and sharp corners, discontinuities, but from the perspective of an observer on a hyperbolic surface, these might look like curved lines and smooth corners.
+Know your place.

 No comments: